Do employers have to pay overtime? To frame the question in a slightly different way, are all employees entitled to overtime wages?

 - Do you have some real authority over personnel decisions, like hiring and firing?
 That’s not necessarily being able to hire or fire people, but your suggestions as to personnel should have some real weight.

 If so, you may be properly classified as an “executive” under federal law.
-Executives are not entitled to overtime pay.
+Executives who satisfy the salary threshold are not entitled to overtime pay.

 What Is An Administrator?